Nikhil-wrench/open_mustang/mustang_core/README.md

       ) callback,
   )
   ```
-  Restores all objects in the cache identified by the `key` into memory `MustangStore` and also into the persisted store
+  Restores all objects in the cache identified by the `key` into memory and also into the persisted store
-  so that the in-memory and persisted app state remain consistent.
+  so that the in-memory and the persisted data remain consistent.

 - ```
   bool itemExistsInCache(String key)